balena-labs-research/go-cli/README.md

 Currently the following features are supported both for standalone use and the API:

 - Scan the network for balena devices running in development mode
+- Connect to local development devices on the network with SSH

 ## Contributing